 What is fatigue?

-Fatigue is a feeling of tiredness, or extreme lack of energy that does not go away, even when you rest.
+Fatigue is a feeling of tiredness or extreme lack of energy that does not go away, even when you rest.
 It can be physical, psychological, or both.
-Psychologists differentiate acute or chronic fatigue, and this is defined by how much it impacts your life, and how easy it is to manage.
+Psychologists differentiate between acute and chronic fatigue, and this is defined by how much it impacts your life and how easy it is to manage.

 Fatigue can be a normal and natural response to physical exertion, poor eating habits, emotional or mental stress, lack of sleep or disrupted sleep patterns.
 However, persistent feelings of fatigue could be a symptom of an underlying medical problem.